euwbah/musescore-xen-tuner/README.md

 - Does not intend to support having the same symbols in two different accidental chains (I am unaware of any notation system that requires this)
 - Does not regard the order of appearance of accidentals.
 - Only concert pitch display mode is supported.
 If you wish to write for transposing instruments in its transposed key, put the score in Concert Pitch mode and use a Staff Text to enter a Tuning Config such that the tuning frequency matches the transposition of the instrument.
+- If an undeclared accidental combination is used, the note will be regarded as without accidental, even if some (but not all) symbols are declared in accidental chains.
 - Could be very laggy...

 -----